tensorflow/tfjs-website/source/tutorials/webcam-transfer-learning.md

 up, down, left, and right.

-When we're collecting frames from the webcam, we're going to immediately feed them through the modified MobileNet model and save the activation `Tensor`s.
-We don't need to save the original images that are captured from the webcam because the model that we will train onl needs these activations as inputs.
-Later, when we make a prediction from the webcam to actually play the game, we'll first feed the frames through the modified MobileNet model and then feed them through our second model.
+When we're collecting frames from the webcam, we're going to immediately feed them through the truncated MobileNet model and save the activation tensors We don't need to save the original images that are captured from the webcam because the model that we will train only needs these activations as inputs.
+Later, when we make a prediction from the webcam to actually play the game, we'll first feed the frames through the truncated MobileNet model and then feed the output of the truncated Mobilenet model through our second model.

 We've provided a `ControllerDataset` class which saves these activations so they can be used during our training phase. `ControllerDataset` has a single method, `addExample`.
-This will be called with the activation `Tensor` from our modified MobileNet and the associated `label` as a `number`.
+This will be called with the activation `Tensor` from our truncated MobileNet and the associated `label` as a `number`.

-When new examples are added, we will keep two `Tensor`s that represent the entire dataset, `xs`, and `ys`.
+When new examples are added, we will keep two `Tensor`s that represent the entire dataset, `xs` and `ys`.
 These will be used as inputs to the the model we're going to train.

-`xs` represents all of the activations for all of the collected data, and `ys` represents the labels for all of the collected data as a "one hot" representation.
+`xs` represents all of the activations from the truncated MobileNet for all of the collected data, and `ys` represents the labels for all of the collected data as a "one hot" representation.
 When we train our model, we will feed it the entire dataset of `xs` and `ys`.

 *For more details on one-hot encodings, checkout the [MLCC glossary](https://developers.google.com/machine-learning/crash-course/glossary#o).*